Enterprise-CMCS/macpro-mdct-seds/README.md

 ## Local Dev

 ### Running MDCT Workspace Setup
-Team members are encouraged to setup all MDCT Products using the script located in the [MDCT Tools Repository ](https://github.com/Enterprise-CMCS/macpro-mdct-tools).
+Team members are encouraged to setup all MDCT Products using the script located in the [MDCT Tools Repository](https://github.com/Enterprise-CMCS/macpro-mdct-tools).
 Please refer to the README for instructions running the MDCT Workspace Setup.
 After Running workspace setup team members can continue in this README for instructions on running the application locally.

 #### For developers that have run workspace setup running the applicaiton locally please run the following
 1) cd ~/Projects/macpro-mdct-seds/